-Mourinho claimed the Copa in his first campaign in charge but fell short in La Liga and in Europe.
-The Portuguese asked to be judged on his second season and that brought a spectacular return in the Primera Division with 100 points to dethrone Barcelona after the Catalans had claimed three titles in a row in the previous years under Pep Guardiola.
+Mourinho claimed the Copa in his first campaign in charge, but fell short in La Liga and in the Champions League.
+The Portuguese asked to be judged on his second season - and that brought a spectacular return in the Primera Division with 100 points to dethrone Barcelona after the Catalans had claimed three titles in a row in the previous years under Pep Guardiola.

 On the back of that success, Mourinho signed a new long-term contract in the summer of 2012.
 It was supposed to be the start of something special, an era-defining dynasty.
 Instead, it was the beginning of the end.

-Mourinho had not understood.
+Mourinho hadn't understood.
 He had boasted about his three semi-finals when he should have known full well that Madrid expect to win the competition, not finish in the last four.

 Ancelotti is a step up.
-The Italian has taken Mourinho's Madrid and made them better.
-At his very first attempt, he has delivered La Decima, overcoming Dortmund, Bayern Munich and Atletico on the way - all rivals who got the better of the Portuguese in his time at the Bernabeu.
+The Italian has taken Mourinho's Madrid and made it better.
+At his very first attempt, he has delivered La Decima, overcoming Dortmund, Bayern Munich and Atletico on the way - rivals that all got the better of the Portuguese in his time at the Santiago Bernabeu.

 Tactically, Madrid are superior.
 Ancelotti has changed the system several times this season, often employs various formations in one single game and has his players performing more than one role during matches.
 Angel Di Maria, who has played a forward position combined with a disciplined demarcartion in midfield in many matches, is a prime example.